 PLEASE NOTE that this course is not available to students enrolled on Higher education courses (University students)

 The Craft Residential itself largely takes place at two venues - the NFTS and Lane End, a conference venue outside High Wycombe, with excellent accommodation, facilities and grounds.

 All applications will be reviewed by the Project Lead and by other members of the selection team with film industry backgrounds and the successful applicants notified in early February and invited to the pre-residential weekend 11/12 March.

 In addition to screenwriting, the craft specialisms the residential will cover are:

-You must select a first and second choice in your application.
+All other applicants must select a first and second choice of specialism.

 Craft residential participants should come from a wide range of backgrounds and we actively encourage applicants on this basis, aiming for a good gender balance, a diverse range of ethnic groups and to include participants with disabilities.
 Facilities are accessible to all and all necessary support can be in place for the start of the Craft Residential.

 To see what happened at last years BFI Film Academy delivered by the NFTS please watch the ‘behind the scenes’ film below.

 The aims for this weekend are to get participants used to each other, the tutors and the main settings of the Craft Residential, so that they can hit the ground running at the main event, as well as establishing the six groups in which the participants will work for the majority of the main Craft Residential through some team building activity.
 Groups will also work with their tutors on interpreting the script and agreeing a shooting script.
 By the end of the weekend NFTS production managers will have a clear idea of the requirements for the projects so that they can source actors, locations and props before the main craft residential commences.